About After the Ashes

 Life doesn’t always unfold the way we imagined.

-After the Ashes is a space for honest conversations about rebuilding life after loss, and learning to begin again even when the future looks nothing like we planned.
+After the Ashes is a space for honest conversations about rebuilding after loss, and learning to begin again when the future looks nothing like you planned.

-I’m Leah — twice widowed, a solo mom in a beautifully blended family that includes adopted children with special needs, and someone who has had to rebuild more than once.
-This space was born out of lived experience: grief, hard mistakes, financial recovery, faith struggles, resilience, and the slow discovery that hope can still grow in broken places.
+I’m Leah — twice widowed, a solo mom to a blended family that includes four adopted children with special needs, someone who has had to rebuild more than once.
+I’m not writing from the far side of all this with everything figured out.
+I’m writing from inside the work, one ordinary decision at a time.

-This is not a space for pretending life is easy, or for tying painful stories into neat little bows.
+This is not a space for pretending life is easy, or for tying hard stories into neat little bows.
 It’s a place for honesty.
-For healing.
 For rebuilding.
-For hope.
+For the slow, stubborn work of beginning again.

-Because even after ashes… something new can grow.
+Because even after the ashes, something new can grow.

 Welcome.
 I’m grateful you’re here.